You'll love how easy it is to make this gluten free pancakes recipe. Make extra mix so you can cook pancakes anytime you feel like it!

-Don't worry, you don't need any fancy ingredients like xanthan gum or exotic flour blends.
-Just a good gluten free flour blend with everything you need right in it.
-(I'll give you my recommendation below.)
+You won't need any fancy ingredients like xanthan gum or exotic flour blends like almond flour, oat flour, potato starch, or tapioca starch for these pancakes.
+A gluten-free flour blend has everything you need right in it.
+(My recommendation is below.)

-It's so simple that you'll swear off those boxed GF pancake mixes from the store.
+It's so simple to make that you'll swear off those boxed GF pancake mixes from the store.

-I like to start by making a GF pancake mix for your pancake recipe.
+Start by making a pancake mix for your easy gluten-free pancake recipe.

 You can double or triple the pancake mix recipe.
-That way you always have some in the pantry ready to go for breakfast.
+That way, you always have some in the pantry ready to go for a quick breakfast on busy mornings.

 First, make the dry ingredients: